paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-100a-cybersecurity-enhancement.md

 (2) demonstrate a commitment to a career in improving the security of information technology;

-(3) have demonstrated a high level of proficiency in mathematics, engineering, or computer sciences;
+(3) have demonstrated a high level of competency in relevant knowledge, skills, and abilities, as defined by the national cybersecurity awareness and education program under [section 7451 of this title](./chapter-100a-cybersecurity-enhancement.md#section-7451);

-(4) be a full-time student in an eligible degree program at a qualified institution of higher education, as determined by the Director of the National Science Foundation; and
+(4) be a full-time student in an eligible degree program at a qualified institution of higher education, as determined by the Director of the National Science Foundation, except that in the case of a student who is enrolled in a community college, be a student pursuing a degree on a less than full-time basis, but not less than half-time basis; and

 (5) accept the terms of a scholarship under this section.